 This check is crucial for assessing the baby’s growth and the health of the parents, whilst particularly looking for signs of postnatal depression.
 It is a key time for discussing how breastfeeding might be going, immunisations, and other specific issues such as sleep.
 As well as this check, health visitors will also provide details about local child health resources whilst also assessing whether extra help is needed, such as for babies with special needs.

-Fourth visit - At 9-12 months old: One year assessment
+Fourth visit - At 9 to 12 months old: One year assessment

 This check will look at development, growth and immunisation status.
 It provides an opportunity to discuss with parents how to respond to their baby’s needs.
 It is also a vital time to discuss child safety, as well as and nutrition and dental health.

-Fifth visit: - 2-2½ years old Two to two and a half year review
+Fifth visit: - 2 to 2 and a half years old: 2 to 2 and a half year review

 This check happens at a key time when specific behaviour, speech and language problems may become evident in children.
 It presents an opportunity for parents to discuss how their child is developing with the health visitor, and flag any developmental issues that can be identified at this age.
 This will support early planning as the health visitor can link up with other services to ensure processes are in place to support the child and family for preparing for school.